DevCycleHQ/devcycle-docs/docs/essentials/projects.md

 Updating a project is currently unavailable through the CLI.
 :::

+---

+## Deleting a Project

 ### From the Dashboard

 Navigate to your user settings by clicking on your avatar in the upper right hand corner of the screen or clicking the cog icon (⚙️) in the top navbar.
-Once on the settings page click the `Edit` button on the Project's row on the Project list.
-This will bring up the editing window, which allows you to modify the relevant settings.
+Once on the settings page, select `Projects` from the left hand menu and click the `Delete` button beside the relevant project.

----

-## Deleting a Project

 ### From the CLI

 :::caution
 Project deletion is currently unavailable through the CLI.
 :::

-### From the Dashboard

-Navigate to your user settings by clicking on your avatar in the upper right hand corner of the screen or clicking the cog icon (⚙️) in the top navbar.
-Once on the settings page, select `Projects` from the left hand menu and click the `Delete` button beside the relevant project.